Just-Koby/Just-Koby/README.md

 • PLEASE Iwc, I get very nervous around people I don't know.
 I'm also kind of sensitive to insults even if they are a joke, kind of.

 • Do not flirt with me or say any nasty things.
 I will block you if you don't listen to my warning.
+Unless i consented it, only for close friends though.

 • Important info: If you see this github in my profile in ponytown please whisper to me first before interacting, it could mean I'm vulnerable at the moment and I would appreciate it if you give me some space.